Donor Support

 MIGA

-enable private investment by providing guarantees (political risk insurance (PRI) and credit enhancement) to investors and lenders; (b) ensure that projects are implemented in accordance with global best practices on meeting integrity, environmental, social, and climate standards.
+Since Russia¡¯s invasion, MIGA has issued six guarantees in Ukraine.
+MIGA also established the? to help deploy a two-fold strategy in the country: (a) enable private investment by providing guarantees ¨C political risk insurance (PRI), trade finance guarantees, and credit enhancement ¨C to investors and lenders; (b) ensure that projects are implemented in accordance with global best practices on integrity, environmental, social, and climate standards.

-Amidst limited availability of private reinsurance, SURE TF enables MIGA¡¯s guarantee issuance in Ukraine by sharing up to 75% of the risk.
-In the immediate term, MIGA is providing guarantees to support trade in essential goods, continued bank lending to firms including SMEs, as well real sector projects which have clear demonstration effects.
+Amid limited availability of private reinsurance, the SURE Trust Fund enables MIGA¡¯s guarantee issuance in Ukraine by sharing up to 75% of the risk.
+In the immediate term, MIGA is providing guarantees to support trade in essential goods, continued bank lending to firms including SMEs, as well real sector projects that have clear demonstration effects.
 Once peace returns, MIGA expects to use the reinsurance market to provide PRI guarantees for real sector projects at scale.
-The SURE¡¯s fund size as of October 2024, which apart from contributions also accounts for administrative fees, investment income, and SURE TF¡¯s share of premium income, was $114.12 million.

 URTF